Spring Hill Fair: Details

-The album was named after an annual fair in Spring Hill, Queensland, suburb of Brisbane Grammar School, Robert Forster's high school.
-Some of the band had also lived there in the early eighties.
+The album was named after an annual fair in Spring Hill, Queensland, suburb of Brisbane Grammar School, band member Robert Forster's high school.
+Some of the band had also lived there in the early 1980s.
 Grant McLennan said of the title, "It was generally not that we were home sick, I think we just wanted to have, after Before Hollywood, which was so obviously an American kind of thing, a regional home-town thing."
 In another interview McLennan stated "we all lived there and the main reason was that in September, October of every year in Brisbane, there is, in Spring Hill, a fair, and as the album came out around then we thought it would be nice to have a parochial mention in a title because we hadn't done that for a long time."

 McLennan and Forster later said that they were uninspired and felt the songs on their previous album had been better, with Forster saying they were more interested in, "sitting around drinking wine and eating rabbit!
 It definitely lacked 'the edge' of where we were before."
 They were also unhappy with the production, despite using the same producer as on Before Hollywood.
 McLennan said, "John Brand, the producer, he did change between the second and third, which we did as well, but he went and made a very produced 1984 English pop record, which in a way... well, that's not what we were."
 Forster more bluntly claimed, "John Brand was terrible.
 His whole attitude was, 'Now we're making a real record.'"
+Drummer Lindy Morrison said, "John was determined we'd have a hit and that shows."

 Recording in France was much more expensive than their earlier recordings, with the Miraval studio booked for a month.
 Forster recalls that the band initially thought that they would set up and play in the recording studio in a similar way to how they had recorded Before Hollywood with Brand previously.
 About half the tracks had programmed rhythm tracks, leading to conflict between Brand and drummer Lindy Morrison.
 Morrison claimed the relationship had also soured after Brand attempted to seduce her and was rebuffed on their first day in the studio.
 Brand spent the first week trying to gate the drums and set click tracks, with the rest of the band feeling trapped.
 Furthermore, Morrison recalled the relationships within the band were poor.
 "They were fucked.
 There were little power struggles going on all over the place.
 We were a neurotic mess," she said.
-Forster indicating in hindsight that the band should have sacked Brand, however as Brand's manager had booked the studio on a deal, they felt compelled to proceed with him.
+Forster indicated in hindsight that the band should have sacked Brand; however as Brand's manager had booked the studio on a deal, they felt compelled to proceed with him.
 Soon after the release, he said, "I'm firmly anti-producer now.
 For the life of me, I can't see their function."